ayaka14732/llama-2-jax/README.md

 pip install -U wheel
 ```

+### Special configuration for TPU Pods

+If you are running on TPU pods, you need to put the IP address of all other hosts in `~/podips.txt` (one IP address per line).
+Besides, you should make sure that the local host can SSH into itself and all other hosts listed in the file.

 ### Install the proper version of JAX

 You need to follow the installation instructions on JAX's [official GitHub page](https://github.com/google/jax#installation).